shane-kercheval/sik-llms/README.md

 ### Span Links for Evaluation

-When using sik-llms with evaluation frameworks, you can link evaluation results back to original LLM generations using the new TraceContext feature:
+When using sik-llms with evaluation frameworks, you can link evaluation results back to original LLM generations using the TraceContext feature:

 ```python
 # Generate content with automatic trace context